World Toilet Organization

-The World Toilet Organization (WTO) is a global non-profit organization whose goal is to improving toilet and sanitation conditions worldwide.
+The World Toilet Organization (WTO) is a global non-profit organization whose goal is to improve toilet and sanitation conditions worldwide.
 It was founded in 2001 with 15 members and has now grown to 151 member organizations in 53 countries.
 The WTO is also the organizer of the World Toilet Summit, the Urgent Run and initiated the United Nations World Toilet Day.

 History

-WTO was founded by Jack Sim in Singapore on 19 November 2001.
+The World Toilet Organisation was founded by Jack Sim in Singapore on 19 November 2001.

 Initiatives

 World Toilet Day

-World Toilet Day (WTD) was founded on 19 November 2001, and the inaugural WTS was held on the same day.
-The WTO recognized the need for an international day to draw global attention to the sanitation crisis – and so established World Toilet Day.
+World Toilet Day (WTD) was founded on 19 November 2001, and the inaugural World Toilet Summit (WTS) was held on the same day.
+Created by the WTO, World Toilet Day's supreme purpose is to draw attention to the ongoing global sanitation crisis.
 NGOs, the private sector, civil society organizations and the international community joined in to mark the global day.
 The United Nations also officially recognizes this day due to the need to raise awareness about the world's sanitation crisis.